 1. Really See the Big Five

-Established in 1968, Meru National Park suffered greatly in the 1980s due to poaching and cases of banditry that significantly diminished wildlife, especially elephant.
+Established in 1968, Meru National Park suffered greatly in the 1980s due to poaching and cases of banditry that significantly diminished wildlife, especially elephants.
 It took the intervention of the Kenya Wildlife Service to salvage the park and reduce poaching incidences, but visitor confidence took longer to recover.
 The fauna and flora flourished during this period of low traffic and excellent security.
 Today the park is one of the most richly fulfilling in Kenya where visitors can easily see the Big Five.

 You can also spot the beisa oryx, gerenuk, lesser kudu, grant’s gazelle, reticulated giraffe, endangered grevy’s zebra, buck, the rare, elusive greater kudu.
 Over 300 riverine, forest and arid dry country bird species live here.